im-ethz/pub-gdu4dg/README.md

 [![DOI](https://img.shields.io/badge/DOI-2206.12444/arxiv.org/abs/2206.12444-red.svg)](https://arxiv.org/abs/2206.12444)
 ![GDU_logo](https://user-images.githubusercontent.com/73110207/185412013-40309db3-dc3d-4f32-bf65-6c00e87d28a7.png)

 Gated Domain Units (GDU) aim to make your deep learning models robust against distribution shifts when applied in the real-world.
 To make the GDus simpla and easily applicable, we integrated our GDU in a modular layer.
 Hence, our GDUs can be applied to your deep learning models by simply replacing the task-specific head of your model with our layer.
-For example, you can use a pre-trained ResNet-50 as the feature extractor and instead of a classification head you attach our layer that performs the same classification task: <code>model.add(DGLayer())</code>.For the **PyTorch** implementation please click [here](https://github.com/im-ethz/gdu4dg-pytorch).
+For example, you can use a pre-trained ResNet-50 as the feature extractor and instead of a classification head you attach our layer that performs the same classification task: <code>model.add(DGLayer())</code>.
+For the **PyTorch** implementation please click [here](https://github.com/im-ethz/gdu4dg-pytorch).

 ## Want to learn more about **GDUs**? 🤓